 There are many benefits to spending time outdoors.
 And it’s important to find a healthy balance between sun exposure and sun protection.
 For most of us, it’s smart to use barriers or sunscreen during times of intense and prolonged sun exposure.
 And you can also boost your body’s natural sun protection by eating antioxidant-rich foods year-round.

 Resource: Do you want to keep your skin radiant and youthful?
-Aside from protecting your skin from the sun and eating sun-protective foods, good skin health comes from having a regimented skin care routine.
+Aside from protecting your skin from the sun and eating sun-protective foods, good skin health comes from having a smart skin care routine.
 Our friends at Annmarie Skin Care have developed a line of all natural, organic, wildcrafted skin care products.
 And we’ve gotten excellent feedback from many of our members who swear by them.

 Right now, the good people at Annmarie Skin Care are offering a Clean Beauty Trial Kit for just $19.99, plus free shipping.
 In this kit you’ll get: